PhyreEngine/conda-scwrl4/README.md

 `$CONDA_SOURCES/conda-scwrl4/install_Scwrl4_Linux`.
 You will also need to set the `$SCWRL_USER` environment variable to the name of the SCWRL licence holder.

-You can then build this package by running `./pre-build.sh && conda build .`.
+You can then build this package by running `./build`.

 If you are using the provided `Jenkinsfile` to build the package, you will need to set the `conda-sources` and `scwrl-user` credentials, which in turn set the